 How to Watch Sunday Worship, Video Devotionals & Sunday School

-A pre-recorded service that includes the same message as live worship will be posted on the church Facebook page each Sunday at 11 AM.
+Worship will be streamed on the church Facebook page each Sunday at 8 AM and at 11 AM unless the service time has been changed as noted on the Events Calendar.
 You can also WATCH SUNDAY WORSHIP on the Grace Sermons webpage.
-View weekly video devotionals and Sunday School lessons on Facebook plus on our video archives web page.
+View weekly video devotionals and Sunday School lessons on Facebook.

-The Latest on the Planning Process for Reopening & In-Person Worship
+The Latest on Grace UMC & In-Person Worship

-Starting Sunday, June 21, Grace is offering an in-person worship service at 11 AM.
+Since Sunday, June 21, Grace has been offering an in-person worship service with safety protocols in place and that will continue as we enter the new year.
 Friends, we need your prayers, your patience, and your cooperation as we move forward.
-The survey we sent out indicated that less than half of those surveyed plan to return to in-person worship this summer.
 We will continue to offer online worship each week, and in fact, we recommend that anyone who is in a high-risk category, for any reason, consider staying home for the foreseeable future.
 The last thing we want is for someone to get Covid-19 because of coming to worship.
 For those who do attend, masks will be mandatory, and we will offer them at the door for those who did not bring one.
 But we encourage you to bring a mask with you.
-Social distancing requirements will also be in place and there will not be singing in the Sanctuary.
-Please follow all of the guidelines we’ve put in place:
+Social distancing requirements are in place and there will not be group singing in the Sanctuary.
+We may have a soloist singing in the sanctuary services and the soloist will maintain a safe distance from the congregation, pursuant to COVID guidelines.
+Please continue to follow all of the guidelines we’ve put in place:

-- Bring your mask to worship and wear it.
+- Bring your mask to worship and wear it as masks are mandatory inside all Grace buildings.
 (We will have masks if you need one).